 Don’t waste another second.
 Scroll down the page and take advantage of the expert advice.
 Don’t try everything at once, but do take action and implement some of these ideas before you hit “send” on your next mailout.
 You’ve worked hard to build your list, now you need to take care of it.

-We’d love to hear about your results and whether these tips helped you better your open rate in the comments section at the end of this article!
+We want to hear about your results and whether these tips helped you better your email open rates in the comments section at the end of this article!

 Improve Your Email Open Rate: 40 Brilliant Tips